Variables

 Dynamic Variables

-Create dynamic values using JavaScript expressions and built-in functions.
+Create dynamic values using built-in functions.

 Built-in Functions